ololduck/devjournal/README.md

 # `devjournal`

-*devjournal* is a online plateform for the independent developper.
-It is mainly a developpment log, but with some spice.
+*devjournal* is a online platform for the independent developer.
+It is mainly a development log, but with some spice.

 ## Features

 A list of (intended) features is worth a thousand words:

-* A wiki for each project, with its own automatic subpages, such as:
+* A wiki for each project, with its own automatic sub-pages, such as:

     * Statistics: how much time has been spent on this project, on what (development, design...), which month has been more productive, and so on